kurierjs/kurier/README.md

 It distinguishes a given resource from another.
 Usually it manifests as auto-incremental integer numbers, [GUIDs or UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).

+#### A type

+A type is a human-readable name that describes the kind of entity the resource represents.

 #### A list of attributes

 An attribute is something that helps describe different aspects of a resource.
 For example, if we're creating a _Book_ resource, some possible attributes would be its _name_, its _year of publication_ and its _price_.